 Exclusions

-Decisions made to exclude a child from a school, permanently or for a fixed period, is made by the head teacher.
-They must carefully consider the law when deciding whether or not to exclude.
-The decision is recorded and the appropriate processes are completed involving the child's parents and school governors.
-The school MUST issue a letter to the parents notifying them of the exclusion.
+Decisions made to exclude a child from a school permanently or for a fixed period known as a 'suspension', is made by the head teacher.
+They must carefully consider the law when they make decisions.
+The decision must be recorded and the child's or yonug peson's parent/carer and school governors must be informed.
+The school must issue a letter to the parents notifying them of the exclusion and providing information about their legal rights in these circumstances.

-Informal exclusions are illegal, for example sending a child home to ‘cool off’ or only allowing a child or young person in for a reduced amount of time (See guidance on reduced timetables).
+Informal exclusions are illegal.
+An example of an informal exclusion is when a school may send a child home to ‘cool off’, or only allowing a child or young person in school for a reduced amount of time without parental agreement (See guidance on reduced timetables).

 The two different types of exclusion are:

-A pupil is excluded for a stated period of time.
-After five days the school must arrange alternative educational provision for the child or young person.
-The school has responsibility to provide and mark work for the pupil for the first five days of the exclusion.
-Once a child returns to education, measures should be taken by the school to make sure the absence does not affect the child's progress.
+• Suspension: A pupil is suspended from school for a limited period of time.
+After five days, the school must arrange alternative educational provision for the child or young person.
+The school has responsibility to provide school work for the pupil during the first five days of the exclusion.
+Once a child returns to school, measures should be taken by the school to make sure the absence does not affect the child's progress.

-Permanent exclusions are made when a head teacher feels the school’s behaviour policy has been breached in a way that it is no longer appropriate for the child to remain in the school.
+• Permanent Exclusions: Permanent exclusions are made when a head teacher decides that the school’s behaviour policy has been breached in a way that it is no longer appropriate for the child to remain in the school.

 (It is possible for a Fixed Period exclusion to be changed to a permanent exclusion if the reasoning is justified, and parents should be notified of this with a letter detailing the reason for the change, your rights and next steps)